sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/problems.md

 ## Not work

-- Make sure you choose as what is shown below when burnning card by yourself
+- Make sure you choose as what is shown below when burning card by yourself
   <details>
   <summary><font color="#4F84FF">Click to see burn requirement</font></summary>
 <img src="./../assets/RV/flash.png">